checkooo/MDSE_demo/README.md

 ## Abstract

 We provide code for Mixed Dynamic Spiking Estimation (MDSE) attack proposed in the paper published in Neurocomputing journal (2025).
-In the paper we evaluate the attack among different SNNs, CNNs, and Vision transformers.
+In the paper we evaluate the attack on different SNNs, CNNs, and Vision transformers.
-MDSE utilizes a dynamic gradient estimation scheme to fully exploit multiple surrogate gradient estimator functions.
-In addition, our novel attack generates adversarial examples capable of fooling both SNN and non-SNN models simultaneously.
+MDSE utilizes a dynamic gradient estimation scheme to exploit multiple surrogate gradient estimator functions.
+The attack generates adversarial examples capable of fooling both SNN and non-SNN models.

 ## Citation